tenadopt/async-race/README.md

 # async-race
-A SPA to manage the collection of cars, operate their engines, and show race statistics.
+This is an SPA to manage the collection of cars, operate their engines, and show race statistics.